sequinstream/sequin/docs/installation.md

 Sequin is composed of a server and a CLI.
 The server is best run as a Docker container.
 The CLI is a binary and is pre-compiled for most operating systems and architectures.

+For installation in production, see our [deployment guide](./deploy.md).

 ## Sequin server installation

 Sequin server can be installed and started alongside Postgres so you can quickly get started.
 Alternatively, Sequin can be added to an existing `docker-compose.yaml` file in your project.